 Heat a nonstick pan to medium-low.
 Add the cumin seeds (if using) and dry-fry for 1 minute, then add the onion and cook for about 8 minutes, or until softened.
 Stir in the garlic, ginger, garam masala and turmeric.
 Add tomato to the pan and cook for a further 10 minutes, or until softened but not colored, stirring occasionally.

-Stir in the frozen spinach, cover and cook for 5 minutes, then stir in the soy or coconut milk.
+Stir in the frozen spinach, cover and cook for 5 minutes, then stir in the cream or nut milk.
 Reduce the heat to low and cook for a further 5 minutes with the lid off, or until the nut milk has reduced.
-Season with sea salt and pepper to taste, and serve with a flatbread such as nan, chapatis, or parathas.
+Season with sea salt and pepper to taste, and serve with a flatbread such as nan, chapatis, or parathas if carbs are not an issue.